Costs of Traveling in Bali

-Generally speaking, hotel rates in Bali range from about US$20 for a basic but clean, air-conditioned room with private bathroom and a small terrace to US$2,500 + 21% tax & service charge per day for beautiful Balinese 1-bedroom cottages and villas with private plunge pool set in a walled tropical garden and offering stunning views and polished 5-star service around the clock.
-In general, if you pay 100-150US$ you can find something really nice.
+Generally speaking, hotel rates in Bali range from about US$20 for a basic but clean, air-conditioned room with private bathroom up to US$3,500 + 21% tax & service charge per day for the most stunning Balinese villa estate with private pools, a 6 bedrooms, lush tropical gardens, and offering stunning views and polished 5-star service around the clock.

-in Bali was always cheap by any standard.
-The metered radio taxis start with a flag fall of 6,000 Rupiah and most trips cost Rupiah 30,000 to 90,000 if you are not leaving “town”.
-Most reliable and polite are the drivers of the blue taxis, and you should avoid other taxis if they refuse to use their meter.
+Transportation and to get around in Bali was always cheap by any standard.
+The metered radio taxis start with a flag fall of 7,500 Rupiah and most trips cost Rupiah 30,000 to 90,000 if you are not leaving “town” (2.5-6USD).
+Most reliable and polite are the drivers of the blue bird or bali bird taxis, and you should avoid other taxis – particularly if they refuse to use their meter.